Promotion & Tenure

 In general we assume a nine-year timeline from Assistant to Associate Professor, and Associate Professor to Professor.
 On the Tenure Track, this is the maximum time allowed for promotion from Assistant to Associate Professor, but for Academic or Clinician Track promotions, there is no minimum or maximum number of years an individual is allowed to remain at rank.
 Some individuals may elect to go up for promotion early.
 Provided the respective Track Statement criteria are met (Academic, Clinician, or Tenure), this is acceptable.

+For more information about preparing for promotion, please visit the Guide for Pediatricians and Scholars (GPS) section on Promotion and Tenure by clicking here.
 The promotion process starts two years before the actual promotion!
-Please visit the Promotion and Tenure Timeline for more information.
+Please visit Promotion Timeline (Academic/Tenure Track) or Promotion Timeline (Clinician Track) for more information.